Austin Mesothelioma Lawyer

 Older buildings in Austin were typically built with asbestos in insulation, roofing materials, siding, cement board, and other materials.

-The aging asbestos in the Austin Police Department became an issue during 2019 renovations.
+The aging asbestos in the Austin Police Department became an issue during the 2019 renovations.

-Work done on the Downtown Patrol Building stirred concerns with employees.
+Work done on the Downtown Patrol Building stirred concerns among employees.
 They believed the air might have become contaminated with asbestos fibers, and some complained of respiratory issues.

 The problem has been addressed, but it highlights the ongoing risks of asbestos in the older city and public buildings.